ElectricPotato/fpga-fabric-grid-editor/README.md

  - The connections at the edge of the fabric can be used for Block RAM or IO.

+### Planned features
+Currently the editor can only use the grid cells for passing signals around.
+To be added:
+ - A way to enter a boolean equation for each LUT
+ - Importing/Exporting files
+ - an RTL implementation of the FPGA
+ - Generation of a bitstream for the RTL implementation

+#### credit
 The Grid editor is based on ["Build a Pixel art maker with JavaScript" by channel "xplodivity"](https://www.youtube.com/watch?v=AoyGZ6KmxXM)